Mars Is All About War And Violence

 The Neolithic View

 What did Zuri and her people think about the planets, the stars?
 Firstly, they spent far more time in the dark and perhaps knew the sky intimately.
 Stories must have been told as to why certain stars appear in the different seasons.
 Some of those stars told them that winter was approaching, or fading.
 The moon must have fascinated them.
 They could not know that it reflects just 12% of the sun’s light.
 They could not understand the height of the sky.
 Could the stars be reached?
-Did those high flying birds like buzzards actually reach the stars?
+Did those high flying birds like eagles actually reach the stars?
 They could never know.

 The spiritual sky